 Best Bets get above-average mpg, class-average or better reliability, class-average or better crash-test ratings, and our recommendation.

 These city and highway gas mileage estimates are for the model's standard trim configurations.
 Where there are optional features, packages or equipment that result in higher gas mileage, those fuel-economy estimates are not included here.

 By Cars.com Staff

 The V50 comes in at 178 inches long, and its width is 69.7 inches.
-The V50 is longer and wider than the Impreza Outback Sport, but is smaller than the A4 Avant and Jetta SportWagen.
+The V50 is longer and wider than the Impreza Outback Sport, but it's smaller than the A4 Avant and roughly the same size as the Jetta SportWagen.

 Standard mirror-integrated turn signals

 Aluminum roof rails are standard on T5 R-Design

 Interior The standard upholstery in the five-occupant interior has a slightly coarse, woven feel said to be inspired by sportswear.
 Leather upholstery is available.
 The T5 R-Design comes with unique premium leather seating surfaces.
 Aluminum trim is now standard on both the 2.4i and T5 R-Design, while Nordic Light Oak trim is optional.

 The rear seatbacks fold down separately, and the front passenger seat's backrest also folds flat.
 Passenger volume comes in at 93 cubic feet.
 Cargo space comes in at 12.8 cubic feet, but with the back bench down it increases to 44.2 cubic feet.

 Standard leather gearshift knob and steering wheel